yumzhang17/yumzhang17.github.io/_pages/about.md

 ## *Muk Muk*

-Finally, it's so nice to meet you!
-Yumeng is also a game player that she enjoys bunches of games, especially **Metroidvania**.
-Her favorite one is 'ori and the blind music', which has super super beautiful main theme music (as well as story).
-She recently is playing Hollow Knight... well!
-It's too hard...
-Another kind of game she favors is **simulation**.
-(It's common that simulation people like simulation games, right~).
-When she is sometimes tired, she will log in to her island on animal crossing to relax.
+Finally, again, it's so nice to meet you!
+I am also a game player that she enjoys bunches of games, especially **Metroidvania**.
+My favorite one is 'ori and the blind music', which has super super beautiful main theme music (as well as story).
+I also enjoy the animal crossing a lot!
+My favorite character is Fang lol, send all gifts to him~

 -----------------------------